 Engaged, motivated employees are more likely to be attentive to your patients and their needs.
 Check out our six current tips on how to motivate employees.

 1. Let Them Know You Trust Them

-The question, however, is how to create that trust in your practice?
-Creating trust in your practice starts with open communication, being forthright, and empowering your employees.
+The question, however, is how to create that trust in your practice.
+Building trust in your practice starts with open communication, being forthright, and empowering your employees.
 An example of this is letting them make independent decisions within the scope of their job description and valuing their opinions.